-Once the work for the writing requirement has been completed, the student must provide a "Faculty Authorization of Writing Credit" form to the faculty supervisor to be completed and submitted to the ii.
-Limitations on Papers

-Office of the Registrar.
-The form can be downloaded here: https://cardozo.yu.edu/students/student- handbook-policies-andforms
+Once the work for the writing requirement has been completed, the student must provide a "Faculty Authorization of Writing Credit" form to the faculty supervisor to be completed and submitted to the Office of the Registrar.
+The form can be downloaded here: https://cardozo.yu.edu/students/student-handbook-policies-and-forms ii.
+Limitations on Papers to submit one paper for two different classes if the student formalizes a plan with both professors whereby the student does substantial work for both classes without "double dipping" - typically by writing two different papers on related topics that may have an overlapping core of research but that have different theses or take different approaches, or by writing one paper that is as long as both papers would be if combined.
+A student must submit the written plan with the approving signatures of both professors.
+The signed plan should then be submitted to the Vice Dean for approval.